-- 5. When drainage such as side ditches is required parallel with the bikeway, the ditch centerline shall be at least five feet (5') from the edge of the pavement.
+- 5. When drainage, such as side ditches, is required parallel with the bikeway; the ditch centerline shall be at least five feet (5') from the edge of the pavement.
 Ditch side slope adjacent to the bikeway shall be no steeper than 2:1 when measuring the horizontal distance to the vertical distance. - 6.
 When culverts cross bikeways, the ends of the pipe shall be no closer than five feet (5') from the edge of the bikeway.

+2.213 Parking

-- 2.213 Parking - a.
-Location On street parking location and widths are shown on the street section table in paragraph 2.201 of these standards. - 1.
-On street parking is considered optional on one way arterials and collector streets.
-Both parallel and diagonal parking are options for the one way arterials.
+- Location On street parking location and widths are shown on the street section table in paragraph 2.201 of these standards. - 1.
+On street parking is considered optional on one-way arterials and collector streets.
+Both parallel and diagonal parking are options for one-way arterials.
 The requirements for on street parking in these locations are at the City's discretion. - 2.
-Neighborhood routes and local street shall have parallel parking.
-Parking may be deleted in special circumstances such as conserving major trees, streets are located in sensitive lands, or hazardous conditions at the City's discretion. - 3.
-On street parking is not allowed on two way arterials and industrial streets (local and collector). - 2.214 Street Signs & Stripping - a.
-A street signing and stripping plan shall be included in plan submittals for new streets.
-Street stripping and signing shall be in accordance with ODOT standards and guidelines. - 2.215 Street Lighting - a.
+Neighborhood routes and local streets shall have parallel parking.
+Parking may be deleted at the City's discretion in special circumstances. - 3.
+On street parking is not allowed on two-way arterials and industrial streets (local and collector).

+2.214 Street Signs & Striping

+A street signing and striping plan shall be included in plan submittals for new streets.
+Street striping and signing shall be per ODOT standards and guidelines.

+2.215 Street Lighting

 A street lighting plan shall be included in plan submittals for new streets.
 Street lighting shall be for the safety of pedestrians as well as traffic safety.